Next Steps - Follow-up

 - Often, you will be asked to return to the doctor’s office in 24-48 hours.
 This may be necessary to remove packing or change a dressing.
 It is very important that you have close follow-up care to monitor the progress or identify any further problems.

 Common sense safety practices will help prevent many of the finger wounds that become a problem.
 Simple things such as wearing protective work gloves may prevent injury.
 Wearing latex or vinyl gloves is mandatory if possible exposure to bodily fluids is expected.
 Avoid chewing on your nails, and wash your hands as needed.
-Seek early medical attention before an infection is present.
+Seek early medical attention as soon as you think an infection is present.

 If the infections are treated early and properly, the prognosis for full recovery is good.
 However, if treatment is delayed, or if the infection is severe, the prognosis is not as good.